 The first single from Toto’s second album, Hydra, in 1979, was the band’s second Top 40 hit when it peaked at #26 in early 1980.
 Written by David Paich, this soft yet funky keyboard-driven jam featured lead vocals by Steve Lukather and a very jazzy solo on the outro by him.

-Toto didn’t play the song live for many years, mostly because Luke didn’t like it all that much.
+Toto didn’t play the song live for many years, mainly because Luke didn’t like it all that much.
 As it peaked in the Winter of 79-80, I personally enjoyed hearing it on the radio.
-When it came on I felt it breathing life into me as I stared out through frosted windows at the cold, dreary skies and leafless trees.
+When it came on, I felt it breathing life into me as I stared out through frosted windows at the cold, dreary skies and leafless trees.

-The song’s video reflects the film that inspired it by everyone wearing white jumpsuits and lens a tinge out of focus.
-I think most videos back them were made for $20 and took 30 minutes to film.
+The song’s video reflects the film that inspired it by everyone wearing white jumpsuits with the lens a tinge out of focus.
+I think most videos back then were made for $20 and took 30 minutes to film.
 Check it out for yourself: